LED High Bays Lighting Guide

-These metal halides ran extremely hot, and they burned out after 20,000 hours (15,000 for higher-wattage lamps)—but before burning out, they dimmed.
-Significantly.
+Metal halide lamps also run extremely hot, and they burn out after 20,000 hours (15,000 for higher-wattage lamps)—but before burning out, they dim—quite significantly.
 You could expect to lose 50% of your light output halfway through the bulb's rated operating life.

 - You're replacing metal halide fixtures and want to keep the same layout